fangfang-zhang/fangfang-zhang.github.io/_pages/professional-activities.md

 **Special Sessions**
 <ol>
-<li> <a href="https://attend.ieee.org/ssci-2021/special-session-genetic-programming-and-machine-learning-for-scheduling/"> Genetic Programming and Machine Learning for Scheduling at IEEE Symposium Series on Computational Intelligence </a> </li>
+<li> <a href="https://attend.ieee.org/ssci-2021/special-session-genetic-programming-and-machine-learning-for-scheduling/"> Genetic Programming and Machine Learning for Scheduling at IEEE Symposium Series on Computational Intelligence (SSCI 2021) </a> </li>
 </ol>